acados/acados/docs/embedded_workflow/index.md

 ## dSPACE DS1401 and DS1403
-Here, an alternative workflow for the deployment of `acados` on a dSPACE Platform is described.
+Here, an analogous workflow for the deployment of `acados` on a dSPACE Platform is described.
-This has been successfully tested on the DS1401 MicroAutobox-II (MABX2) and the DS1403 MicroAutobox-III (MABX3) in MATLAB / Simulink R2018b.
+This has been successfully tested on the DS1401 MicroAutobox-II (MABX2) and the DS1403 MicroAutobox-III (MABX3).

 With some adaptation this method could also work with different dSPACE Platforms.
 ### Prerequisites